ethersphere/bee-docs/docs/learn/technology/DISC.md

 id: disc
 ---

-DISC (Distributed Immutable Storage of Chunks) is a storage solution developed by Swarm based on a modified implementation of a Kademlia DHT which has been specialized for data storage.
+DISC (Distributed Immutable Storage of Chunks) is a storage solution developed by Swarm based on a modified implementation of a [Kademlia DHT](/docs/learn/technology/kademlia  ) which has been specialized for data storage.
 DHTs are commonly used by decentralized p2p networks to store content ids mapped to a list of seeders who are able to serve that content.
 Swarm's implementation of a DHT differs significantly in that it stores the content in the DHT directly, rather than just storing a list of seeders who are able to serve the content.
 This approach allows for much faster and more efficient retrieval of data.

 ### Chunks

 In the DISC model, chunks are the canonical unit of data.
+When a file is uploaded to Swarm, it gets broken down into 4kb pieces with attached metadata.
+The pieces then get distributed amongst nodes in the Swarm network based on their [overlay addresses](/docs/learn/glossary#overlay).
 There are two fundamental chunk types: content-addressed chunks and single-owner chunks.

 ### Content-Addressed Chunks and Single-Owner Chunks